elan-ev/tobira/docs/docs/dev/data.md

 Run `db --help` to find out more.

 Whenever you change existing DB migrations, Tobira won't start.
-You can fix that by either purging the DB and rerun all migrations, but that obviously also gets deletes all data.
+You can fix that by either purging the DB and rerunning all migrations, but that obviously also deletes your all data.
 You can do that with `cargo run -- db reset`.
 Another option for when the migration change doesn't actually change anything in the DB (e.g. a comment change), is to use `cargo run -- db unsafe-overwrite-migrations`.

 ## Test data

-A freshly started Tobira instance has no data in it.
+A freshly started Tobira instance doesn't have any data in it.
 The repository provides some dummy data that you can use.
 We are mainly talking about *video data* (event & series from Opencast) and *realm data* (page structure).